Projects are made up of tasks. Lots of them. Staying on top of your tasks as a team is so important if you want to hit your project deadlines.

 You need a way of recording your tasks.
 You can use a notebook, Outlook or a

 There is no easy answer to that.
 Everyone works in different ways and each team will have different needs.
 You might need to manage 10,000 tasks and I only need to manage 10 at a time.
 Look for apps that will help you stay on top of your work, whatever that work might be, and track your time effectively.
-Test out some different tools and find one you can use as a team.
+I recommend Crozdesk to help you find one that fits your team’s needs as they’ll create a free shortlist for you.

 2. Prioritize tasks